 For this church:

-By the early twelfth century, there was a church.
-Lenton Priory, founded around 1103-1108, was granted the land and tithes by Odo of Bunny.
-In 1231, the Prior was granted an annual pension of five shillings from Barton Church.
+In 1231, the Prior was granted an annual pension of five shillings from Barton church.

 The dedication of the church to St George occasioned the installation of an image of a knight in armour; Gill says this stood on the north side of the altar in clear view of all.
 There remains a mutilated canopy for the image, long since destroyed, high on the east wall of the chancel.